 The actual content of the data resource is specified for each message event (see the list on the messaging page).
 Any resources referenced in the data element are always included in the bundle

-If MessageHeader.source.endpoint and MessageHeader.destination.endpoint, are literal URLs, then they SHOULD identify the addresses to which messages can be be delivered.
+If MessageHeader.source.endpoint and MessageHeader.destination.endpoint, are literal URLs, then they SHOULD identify the addresses to which messages can be delivered.
 If they are logical URIs (i.e. non-dereferenceable), message delivery intermediaries must know how to deliver the message to the destination application.

 The author and the receiver are not the actual technical systems - these are the human or organizations that make use of the technical systems